oaguilante/aaxis_test/README.md

 docker-compose up -d
 ```

-Now we need to create the user 'aaxis' and its password 'aaxis2018' in PostgreSQL with superuser privileges.
+Now we need to create the user in PostgreSQL with superuser privileges.

+user: 'aaxis'
+password: 'aaxis2018'

 Now we need to create the database.